telerik/winforms-docs/richtexteditor/getting-started/formatting-api.md

 {{endregion}}

-This is also the suggested approach when merging several documents into one.Using the selection
+This is also the suggested approach when merging several documents into one.

+**Using the selection**

 If you choose to use the document selection when creating a __DocumentFragment__, there will be no additional paragraph after the fragment.